Learning Differences Information

 We have provided several helpful articles a parent support section, and a list of resources (books, media, organizations, links, and presentations) to help you get started right away.
 In addition, a list informational training opportunities for parents, families, and caregivers is listed below.
-Teachers will also find this information valuable and can also find more information for the professional in our Teacher Training deparment.
+Teachers will also find this information valuable and can also find more information for the professional in our Teacher Training department.

 Parent Training Opportunities through our Training Department